minkymorgan/deap-er/docs/source/tutorials/creating_components.rst

     creator.create("Individual", numpy.ndarray, fitness=creator.FitnessMax)
     creator.create("Individual", array.array, typecode="i", fitness=creator.FitnessMax)

-After an **Individual** with a *fitness* attribute has been created, it must be initialized into a Toolbox instance.
-The :func:`~deap_er.base.Toolbox.register()` method takes at least two arguments: an alias and a function that is going to be assigned to this alias.
-All subsequent arguments, if there are any, will be passed into the registered function when it's called.
+After an **Individual** with a *fitness* attribute has been created, it must be registered into a :class:`~deap_er.base.Toolbox`.
+After registering the individual into a toolbox, it can be used to create a single individual by calling the :code:`toolbox.individual()` function.
+Individuals are usually not created like this one-by-one, but in bulk by a population generator from the toolbox.

 .. code-block::